This information is here for you to refer to throughout your stay on the ward and we hope you find it useful.

 - to be treated with respect and dignity at all times

-- to be given a clear explanation of your condition and the treatment options available
+- to come to a shared understanding of what your needs are and the options available to support them

-- to keep relatives and carers informed of your progress, if you agree
+- relatives and loved ones to be kept informed of your progress, with your consent

 - modern matron